Jaakko Honko

 Jaakko Honko (November 30, 1922 – February 13, 2006) was a Finnish business economist, Professor at the Helsinki School of Economics, and its rector for many years.

 Born in Tampere, Honko obtained MA in economics in 1946 at the Helsinki School of Economics, where in 1955 he also obtained his PhD with a thesis on investment problems and calculations.
 He was professor of business economics at the Helsinki School of Economics from 1960 to 1986, and its rector from 1980 to 1989.
-He was visiting professor at universities in Sweden, Germany and the United States, was affiliated with the Humboldt University after his retirement.
+He was a visiting professor at universities in Sweden, Germany and the United States, and was affiliated with the Humboldt University after his retirement.
 He also held several positions in management for many years.